Study 6. Jesus: Life and WorkIntroduction

 On the Thursday evening he met with his disciples and shared communion with them - "do this in remembrance of me" he said.
 Later that evening he was arrested, beaten and then falsely condemned and crucified.
 At 3pm on Friday afternoon he called out from the cross, "It is finished."

-He was buried in a new tomb.
-On the Sunday morning four of the women, who had followed Jesus, found the tomb empty.
+He was buried in a new tomb by his friends.
+On the Sunday morning four of the women who had followed Jesus, found the tomb empty.
 By that evening most of his friends had seen him alive.
 For forty days he repeatedly appeared to them until, on a hill just outside of Jerusalem, he left them to go to be with the Father, and to begin his heavenly rule.
 "Fear not", he said, "I will be with you to the ends of the world."

 Consider again the place you give Jesus in your life.
-How could we ever deny such a saviour?
+How could we ever deny such a savior?